giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 ## Wav2Vec 2.0 XLS-R

 The model used is based on Meta AI's Wav2Vec 2.0, which uses self-supervision to learn the structure of speech from raw audio data.
-The method is explained on [this blog post](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) or in more detail on the paper ["wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations"](https://arxiv.org/abs/2006.11477).
+The method is explained in [this blog post](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) or in more detail in the paper ["wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations"](https://arxiv.org/abs/2006.11477).

 ![picture](https://raw.githubusercontent.com/patrickvonplaten/scientific_images/master/xls_r.png)